 Selecting a Rate for Each Customer Type

 Each customer type that is evaluated in the dWind model is assigned a single retail rate.
 When the model is run using either annual average or user-defined flat rates, rates are tied to regions (counties or states, respectively); therefore, one and only one rate is available for each customer location.
-In the case of complex rate structures, the process of selecting an appropriate rate is significantly more dynamic and complicated.
+In the case of URDB rates, the process of selecting an appropriate rate is more complex.

 The first step in selecting a complex rate structure for each customer type in the model is to determine the most applicable rates for each customer location.
-First, the pool of potential rates for each customer is filtered to match the customer sector.
+First, the pool of potential rates for each customer is filtered to match the customer’s sector and state.
 Residential customers are limited to residential rates, while commercial and industrial customers are both limited to commercial rates due to the lack of industrial rates extracted from the URDB.
-Next, because rates are typically governed by state regulations, the set of potential rates for each customer location is limited to the rates within the customer’s state.

 The resulting subset of rates is then ranked from most applicable to least applicable for each customer location.
 In this ranking, priority is assigned in tiers.
 In the first tier, all rates associated with a utility territory within 50 miles of the customer location and matching the utility type (municipal, cooperative, investor-owned, or other) of the customer are ranked in order of distance from the customer location.
 For customers located in utility territories with rate coverage (as shown Figure 2), these criteria automatically result in prioritizing the rates from the customer’s own utility territory; meanwhile, for customer locations without rate coverage, these criteria limit the influence of location-based drivers for differences in rates, such as differing climate and utility company structure.
 The remaining set of rates (i.e., rates that do not meet the two criteria) comprise the second tier of rates, and are ranked purely using their proximity to the customer location.
 The two tiers of rate rankings are then consolidated, in order, into a single seamless set of rankings of potential rates for each customer location.